ziangqin-stu/rl_hiro/valueRL.md

-# Value-Based RL: From Q-Learning to HIRO Implementation (developing)
+# (Notes) Value-Based RL: From Q-Learning to HIRO Implementation

 HIRO is a variant of HRL witch is more useful than vanilla HRL.
 It uses all state-of-the-art techniques to achieve the best result.
 Understanding and implementing this algorithm from scratch is a little hard to me.
 I write this document to help clearing my mind.